MrItzreal/mongodb-crash-2024/NOTES.md

 3. When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
 You will need to explicitly create the database or perform an operation like an "insert".
 4. MongoDB adds an ID automatically to data submitted.
 5. find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
 "Query" is similar to WHERE in SQL and "Projection" to SELECT in SQL.
 If you omit query/projection, it defaults to an empty object {}.
 6. What IF you are working with a large collection and you happen to have duplicate names?
 Simple, each document within a collection has its own unique ID.
-You can "update" using the ID of the document: db.students.updateOne({_id: ObjectId('66e2faa5ff86f6acc77c9ea3')},{$set:{fullTime:false}}).
+You can "update" using the ID of the document: db.students.updateOne({\_id: ObjectId('66e2faa5ff86f6acc77c9ea3')},{$set:{fullTime:false}}).
+7. MongoDB Compass makes adding, deleting, importing and exporting data easier than using the Shell.